mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/type_I_type_II_errors.png?raw=true)

-__Type I error__ is the rejection of a true null hypothesis (also known as a "false positive" finding or conclusion), while a __type II error__ is the non-rejection of a false null hypothesis (also known as a "false negative" finding or conclusion).
+__Type I error__ is the rejection of a true null hypothesis (also known as a "false positive" finding or conclusion - null hypothesis is true, but there is evidence against it), while a __type II error__ is the non-rejection of a false null hypothesis (also known as a "false negative" finding or conclusion - null hypothesis is not true, but no evidence against it in our sample).

 When the null hypothesis is true and you reject it, you make a type I error.
 The probability of making a type I error is alpha, which is the level of significance you set for your hypothesis test.